American School of Dubai, Al Barsha – The Review

 It is also, however, a very unusual school for two reasons.
 First, because it is, to all intents and purposes, an Outstanding one, but also one rated only Good by the KHDA because of its disregard for Arabic subjects.
 Second, because it is one of an extremely small number of pure US curriculum schools that does not blend its curriculum with either A Level or the International Baccalaureate.
 Instead, the American School of Dubai focuses on providing an outstanding choice of Advanced Placement subjects to ensure that students can access top tier universities worldwide.

 Recognized for its outstanding whole child development and academic programmes The American School of Dubai remains controversial for its refusal to embrace the core Arabic curriculum and the priority it affords in entrance to US and Canadian families, albeit this exclusivity has now been diluted since the move to a much larger campus at Al Barsha in 2010.
 Today 23% of the school is non-US and drawn from more than 50 countries.

-The American School of Dubai pays the price of a distinctly average “Good” rating from the KHDA inspectorate for the weakness of its Arabic provision and the sense of a school functioning as an American enclave in Dubai divides parents on both sides, drawing acclaim and frustration in equal measure.
+The American School of Dubai pays the price, as above, of a distinctly average “Good” rating from the KHDA inspectorate for the weakness of its Arabic provision and the sense of a school functioning as an American enclave in Dubai divides parents on both sides, drawing acclaim and frustration in equal measure.